jdvelasq/techminer/README.rst

 MIT license
 -------------------------------------------------------------------------------

-Copyright (c) 2020 Juan David Velásquez-Henao, Ivanohe Johana Garces-Correa.
+Copyright (c) 2021 Juan David Velásquez-Henao

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal